MumenJarrah/CloudLabs/lab5.md

 tell the difference, they may type their account credentials in the fake webpage, essentially disclosing the credentials to the attacker.

-Step 2: Becoming the man in the middle There are several ways to get the user’s HTTPS request to land in our web server.
+#### Step 2: Becoming the man in the middle.
+There are several ways to get the user’s HTTPS request to land in our web server.
 One way is to attack the routing, so the user’s HTTPS request is routed to our web server.
 Another way is to attack DNS, so when the victim’s machine tries to find out the IP address of the target web server, it gets the IP address of our web server.
 In this task, we simulate the attack-DNS approach.
 Instead of